Co-evolving Agent Architectures and Interpretable Reasoning for Automated Optimization: Discussion

 \subsection{Ablation Study}

-We conduct an ablation study using DeepSeek-v3.2 to evaluate the contribution of each component.
-For variants involving evolutionary training, the inference engine and hyperparameters are kept consistent with Section~\ref{sec:Experiments}.
-The best individual from Generation 8 is evaluated on the test benchmarks.
-Results are reported as the mean and standard deviation over ten independent runs.
+We conduct an ablation study using DeepSeek-v3.2 to isolate the contribution of each major component in \textit{EvoOR-Agent}.
+For variants involving evolutionary training, the inference engine, population size, iteration depth, and evaluation protocol are kept consistent with Section~\ref{sec:Experiments}.
+Table~\ref{table:ablation} reports mean accuracy over ten independent runs.